Internship Opportunities Cabinet Openings

 Interested students should submit a cover letter and résumé to Alexis Gordon at firstname.lastname@example.org.
 Only those candidates being invited for an interview will be contacted.

 Cabinet members are appointed to serve three-year terms by the Mayor or City Council.
 Individuals are appointed under the following categories: Business, Education, Ethnic/Cultural, Non-Profit, and an "Open" category.
-To find out if there are any current openings on the Cabinet please click here.
+To find out if there are any current openings on the Cabinet please check the City Clerk's site.
 A City Boards and Commissions application must be completed and filed with the City Clerk's Office to be considered for appointment.